gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 stew out of them, and being stupid made me feel too angry for chores.

 What made it worse was that Kerrem obviously loved teaching as much as he loved reading and poetry and all the rest of it.
-He'd get his bookster''s license the day he turned sixteen, marry someone who knew more about Darpani clan ballads than she did about cooking, and live happily ever after.
+He'd get his bookster's license the day he turned sixteen, marry someone who knew more about Darpani clan ballads than she did about cooking, and live happily ever after.
 And me?
 I was going to be a rat catcher like my father, just one step up from cleaning gutters or